getoutreach/outreach-platform-sdk/documentation/authorization/oauth.md

   refresh_token=<i>&lt;Refresh_Token&gt;</i>
 </pre>

-### Make an Authenticated Request
+### Make an Authorized Request

-You now have all of the information and credentials necessary to make an authenticated API request.
+You now have all of the information and credentials necessary to make an authorized API request on behalf of a customer.
 Simply make a request to the desired API endpoint and include the following [request header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8):

 <pre>
 Authorization=Bearer <i>&lt;Access_Token&gt;</i>;